Gluten Free Living – 2014

 Pour grape jello into boiling water and stir well to dissolve.

-Combine dissolved jello, blueberry pie filling and crushed pineapple (undrained), and pour into a 9×13″ glass baking dish.
-Refrigerate several hours or freeze about 30-45 minutes or until the mixture is totally congealed and set up.
+Refrigerate several hours or freeze about an hour or until the mixture is totally congealed and set up.

 To make the topping: Place softened cream cheese in a mixing bowl.
 Add sour cream, sugar and vanilla.